HomeEuropeBelarusPolotsk sights

 St. Sophia Cathedral in Polotsk (Belarus)

-At the end of the 16th century, after the capture of Polotsk by the Polish-Lithuanian Commonwealth, the only Orthodox church in the city went to the Uniates.
-At the beginning of the 18th century, Peter the Great was here, and he drove the Uniates out of St. Sophia Cathedral and closed it.
-In the 19th century he became Orthodox again.
+At the end of the 16th century, after Polotsk was captured by the Polish-Lithuanian Commonwealth, the only Orthodox church in the city was taken over by the Uniates.

 Red Bridge